Find Grad Schools

 75% Women

-University of Illinois at Urbana-Champaign is the 16th most popular school in the nation for students seeking a master's degree in HR.
+University of Illinois at Urbana-Champaign is the 16th most popular school in the nation for students seeking a master's degree in hr.
 Each year, around 52,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $14,446 per year, while in-state graduate students, on average, pay $14,635 per year.
-The HR program at University of Illinois at Urbana-Champaign awarded 125 master's degrees during the 2020-2021 school year.
-Of these students, 75% were women and 34% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $14,542 per year, while in-state graduate students, on average, pay $14,891 per year.
+During the most recent year for which we have data, 125 people received their master's degree in hr from UIUC.
+Around 45% of these students were from an underrepresented racial-ethnic group, and 75% were women.

 #17